Student Research Competition : Call for Participation

 For work accepted to the CHI 2014 Student Research Competition, a travel grant of up to US $500 will be awarded to help cover travel expenses to the conference.
 While the student must be an ACM member to qualify for travel funding and awards, she/he does not need to be one to submit to the competition.

 The top three winners at CHI 2014 in each category (undergraduate and graduate) will receive prizes of US $500, US $300, and US $200, respectively.
-All winners will receive an award plaque and two-year complimentary ACM membership with a subscription to ACM's Digital Library.
+All winners will receive a medal and two-year complimentary ACM membership with a subscription to ACM's Digital Library.
 Winners will be recognized during the closing plenary session of the CHI 2014 conference.
 The first-place winners will also go on to compete in the ACM grand finals with winners from other ACM conferences.

 Celine Latulipe, University of North Carolina at Charlotte, USA

 Florian 'Floyd' Mueller, Exertion Games Lab, RMIT University, Melbourne, Australia

 A submission to the Student Research Competition should describe recently completed or ongoing student research in any of the topic areas covered by CHI.
 Even if the research was completed under the supervision of a supervisor, the submission must be authored by the graduate student alone (no co-authors - even other graduate students - are allowed).
 For undergraduate students, a group of undergraduate students who worked together on a project can submit the research with all their names on it, but all students must be undergraduates and the faculty advisor cannot be listed as an author.
 Submissions should be original work that is neither in submission elsewhere nor already published in CHI or another conference or journal.

 Students should submit a camera-ready non-anonymized paper (6 pages maximum) written in the Extended Abstracts format along with a poster.
 Submissions not meeting the page limit or formatting requirements will be automatically disqualified.